 How to apply

 Applying online allows us to process applications quickly, and provide you with a good service.
-Your application must be supported by documentary evidence of entry qualifications (including English language where appropriate), academic transcripts and references.
+Your application must be supported by documentary evidence of entry qualifications (including English language where appropriate) and academic transcripts.

 After applying you can upload your documents by returning to your application in the Application Portal, and clicking on 'View/Upload Documents'.
 You can upload your supporting documents at any time during the year.